AroJohnBritto/stock-arima-forecast/README.md

-# stock-sarima-forecast
+# stock-arima-forecast
-# 📊 AAPL Stock Price Forecast using SARIMA
+# 📊 AAPL Stock Price Forecast using ARIMA

-This project forecasts the next 90 trading days of Apple's daily closing price using a SARIMA time series model.
+This project forecasts the next 90 trading days of Apple's daily closing price using a ARIMA time series model.
 The goal is to build a simple and interpretable pipeline that downloads historical stock data, processes it, fits a forecasting model, and visualizes the results.

 ## 🔧 Tools Used

 - Python
 - yfinance (for historical stock data)
 - pandas, matplotlib
-- pmdarima (for SARIMA model)
+- pmdarima (for arima model)
 - joblib (to save trained models)